George-Haughton/Professional-Practises/README.md

 ## Development plan

+This table represents my goals i hope to have completed each year, for the duration of 5 years; it also includes the skills i will need to achieve these goals:

 |Performance Objective/Goal|Required skills|year|
 |----------|------------------------------------------------------------------------------------------------|--------------|
 |By the end of this year i would like to have completed my first year with at least a Merit grade|The skills that I will require to achieve this goal will be determintaion to push my self when it gets hard and good time management skills, to manage my time of work and time of leisure |1|